Back to bricks list

 OutputSpec, OutputSpecs, StreamlitResource, StrParam,

-Table, Task, TaskInputs, TaskOutputs, task_decorator)
+Table, Task, TaskInputs, TaskOutputs, task_decorator,

 @task_decorator("StreamlitGenerator", human_name="Generate dashboard for table",